Classification of monopole deformed 3d $\mathcal{N}=2$ Seiberg-like duality with an adjoint matter: Duality proposal and extension

 which means that at the IR fixed point by the quadratic monopole superpotential deformation, the $p$-th dressed linear monopole operator is exactly marginal and parametrizes a non-trivial conformal manifold.
 Note that the dual gauge rank and the matter contents of the quadratic deformed ACGM and $\text{KP}_p^+$ are exactly the same.
 Thus, for the two dualities, the supersymmetric observables such as the superconformal index and squashed three-sphere partition function are the same.

-More generally, let $\mathfrak{D}$ be an IR duality of two distinct UV theories that flow to the same IR fixed point by some relevant deformation $\D W$ where the fixed point lies on some conformal manifold.
-On the other hand, let $\mathfrak{D}'$ be another IR duality of the same pair of the UV theories by another deformation $\D W'$.
-If the IR fixed point of $\mathfrak{D}'$ lies on the same conformal manifold, we would say the dualities $\mathfrak{D}$ and $\mathfrak{D}'$ are {\it equivalent} up to conformal manifold, or just simply equivalent in the sense that supersymmetric observables are the same for the two dualities:

-So, the ACGM duality with quadratic monopole deformation is equivalent to $\text{KP}_p^+$.
-An interesting point is that $p$ can naturally be an even integer with $\text{KP}_p^+$ perspective.
+More generally, let $\mathfrak{D}$ be an IR duality of two distinct UV theories, $\CT_A$ and $\CT_B$ that flow to the same IR fixed point by some relevant deformation $\D W_A$ and $\D W_B$ respectively, where the fixed point lies on possibly some conformal manifold.
+On the other hand, let $\mathfrak{D}'$ be another IR duality of the same pair of the UV theories by another deformation $\D W_A'$ and $\D W_B'$.
+If the IR fixed point of $\mathfrak{D}'$ lies on the same conformal manifold, we would say the dualities $\mathfrak{D}$ and $\mathfrak{D}'$ are {\it equivalent} up to conformal manifold, or just simply equivalent in the sense that all the BPS observables of the theories in the two dualities are the same.
+Thus, the duality $\text{KP}_p^+$ is equivalent to the ACGM duality with quadratic monopole deformation.
+An interesting point is that $p$ can naturally be an even integer with $\text{KP}_p^+$ perspective, while it is not with the ACGM perspective.

 \item $\D W_A = \big( \hat V_{\frac{p-1}{2}}^+ \big)^2 + \hat V_0^-\;\;\longleftrightarrow \;\; \D W_B = \big( \hat v_{\frac{p-1}{2}}^+ \big)^2 + \hat v_0^-$ \\ \\ Similarly, the quadratic and linear monopole superpotential deformation implies an equivalent duality with deformation,